 Google is looking to interpret the words in a search query to find intent.

-When you search for how-to’s, answers with video or images that explain the steps are more straightforward for people to process and understand, especially visual learners.
+When you search for how-to’s, answers with video or images that explain the steps are more straightforward for people to process and understand, primarily visual learners.
 The intent can also be applied to movie, music, and tv results, finding information on your favorite artist or actor.

 To help Search Engines get rich snippets correct, SEOs use Schema Markup; this Markup outlines what Google can use in the Featured Snippet.